What Is an Endodontist vs Oral Surgeon?

 Are you unsure if you need an endodontist or not?
-Endodontists offer care for the health of your gums, teeth and mouth to help with any tooth paid, tooth sensitivity and swollen gums.
+Our endodontists, Dr. Ali Manesh, DMD, and Dr. Moein Darjani, DDS, offer care for the health of your gums, teeth, and mouth to help with any tooth pain, tooth sensitivity, and swollen gums.
 For more information, please contact Ideal Endodontics today or request an appointment online.
-We have two convenient locations to serve you in Washington DC and Woodbridge VA.
+We have two convenient locations to serve you in Washington, DC, and Woodbridge, VA.

 Table of Contents:

-What is the difference between oral surgeon and endodontist?
+What is the difference between an oral surgeon and an endodontist?

 Does an endodontist do oral surgery?